-Narrative poems are similar to narrative stories - they shave characters, a setting, and a plot.
+Narrative poems are similar to narrative stories - they have characters, a setting, and a plot.
 But they can be organized in different ways.
 Short stories are written in sentences and paragraph.
-On the other hand, poems are written in verses and stanzas.
+Poems are written in verses and stanzas.

 Component 3: Language Practice